Don't worry about the January deadline, you've still got time to apply to start university this year

-As unis will be processing the applications received before the deadline, they may not know for a few weeks afterwards whether they can consider any more.
-So, if you hold out until mid-to-late February, unis will be notifying UCAS whether they will be in UCAS Extra and if so for which courses.
+As universities will be processing the applications received before the deadline, they may not know for a few weeks afterwards whether they can consider any more.
+So, if you hold out until mid-to-late February, universities will be notifying Ucas whether they will be in Ucas Extra and if so for which courses.
 That gives you a better idea of what's still out there.

 Once you're past late February, however, you should get your application in as soon as possible to give yourself the best chance of success.

 The course search facility on the Ucas website is a good first port of call to check on places that are still available.

 You can back up your research with TSR's UniMatch tool.
 This lists details for all UK university courses, alongside real reviews from students, helping you to nail down your shortlist.
 You can also find the relevant university forum to ask university official reps and current students your questions.

 Bear in mind that course availability is changing all the time.
 You'll need to check with the universities that interest you before making an application.
 That means it's time to hit the phone.
 This is your chance to quickly find out whether there will be availability on the courses that interest you, and also get an insight into whether that university is actually the right one for you.